 15. The Blue Lion, East Witton

-A pub that comes highly commended by travellers from all over the country, The Blue Lion is stunning from the outside in, championing the proper Yorkshire watering hole with its ambient bar and restaurant, which has proudly retained its old worldy feel.
+A pub that comes highly commended by travellers from all over the country who rave about it being one of the best yorkshire dales pubs.
+The Blue Lion is stunning from the outside in, championing the proper Yorkshire watering hole with its ambient bar and restaurant, which has proudly retained its old worldy feel.
 From classic Sunday lunches to proper Yorkshire dishes such as partridge and duck confit, the menu is packed full of hearty British classics – all of which are absolutely perfect after a stroll in the Dales.
 The Blue Lion, Main Road, East Witton, Nr Leyburn, DL8 4SN.

 16. The Devonshire, Grassington

 A popular spot on the main street in Grassington, The Devonshire is a cosy pub serving great British fare, with two fantastic outdoor spaces both at the back and front of the property.
 Enjoy the warm summer air while chowing down on pub grub, or cosy up inside by the fire with a gin.
-The bar selection is unbeatable, and the food menu has a little something for everyone.
+The bar selection is unbeatable, and the food menu has a little something for everyone This is one of the best Yorkshire Dales pubs in our eyes.
 The Devonshire, 27 Main St, Grassington, Skipton, BD23 5AD.